RiccardoCiviero/Thesis_XRD/report.md

 1. rsms are explicit in their filenames.
 1.5deg is the 004 while 2.0deg is the 224.
 The E4 is the annealed one while usually the E5 is as grown

-2. Almost done (i hope) maybe a switch to poetry would be nice
+2. Almost done (i hope) maybe a switch to poetry would be nice.
+Done some changes to file headers and stuff

+3. Done for a couple of files, will now work on a batch script so that it is